n3rada/ropcatalog/README.md

-  inc   - Find gadgets that increment a register (e.g., inc eax) dec   - Find gadgets that decrement a register (e.g., dec eax) deref - Find gadgets that dereference a register (e.g., mov eax, [eax]) re    - Search for gadgets using a regular expression pattern (e.g., re mov eax, .*) swap  - Find gadgets that swap given register with any other register (e.g., xchg eax, <reg>) zero  - Find gadgets that zero the given register ppr   - Find gadgets with pop-pop-ret sequences (e.g., pop eax ; pop ebx ; ret) jump  - Find jump-related gadgets (e.g., jmp esp, call esp, jmp [esp+0x10], etc.) pop   - This method finds gadgets that load a value from the stack into a specified register, typically through the pop instruction.
+  inc   - Find gadgets that increment a register (e.g., inc eax) dec   - Find gadgets that decrement a register (e.g., dec eax) deref - Find gadgets that dereference a register (e.g., mov eax, [eax]) .     - Search for gadgets using a regular expression pattern (e.g., re mov eax, .*) swap  - Find gadgets that swap given register with any other register (e.g., xchg eax, <reg>) zero  - Find gadgets that zero the given register ppr   - Find gadgets with pop-pop-ret sequences (e.g., pop eax ; pop ebx ; ret) jump  - Find jump-related gadgets (e.g., jmp esp, call esp, jmp [esp+0x10], etc.) push  - This method finds gadgets that push a register onto the stack without any other pop following. pop   - This method finds gadgets that load a value from the stack into a specified register, typically through the pop instruction.

 Modifiers: